*** FAQ Frequently Asked Questions

 A Brief History of TeleTriage Systems

-Founded in 1985 by Sheila Quilter Wheeler, RN, MS., TeleTriage Systems was among the first clinical consulting firms to the telehealth industry.
+Founded in 1985 by Sheila Quilter Wheeler, RN, MS., teletriage.com was an internet presence to telehealth industry beginning in 1989.
 Wheeler began pioneering the field — developing and teaching “The Fine Art of Telephone Triage” — a basic on-site clinical course.

 In quick succession, Wheeler established a track record of innovation.
 Wheeler and Judith Windt, medical writer, authored the first training manual for Telephone Triage, published in 1993 by Delmar Thomson.